 Lisbeth (Libby) Savill is a partner in the London office of Latham & Watkins and a member of the firm’s Entertainment, Sports & Media Practice.

 - Creation and financing of audio-visual content

 - Funds and co-financing arrangements of content

-- The purchase, sale, and financing of entertainment companies
+- Commercial advice on the purchase, sale, and financing of entertainment companies and strategic joint ventures

 Ms. Savill has been recognized as a leading lawyer in the film and television industries for many years.
 She is also actively involved in issues important to the entertainment sector.
 For example, she served as the deputy chair of the British Film Institute from 2011 to 2019, and as a board member of Film London 2003 – 2010, and was a member of the BFI’s Commission on UK Independent Film in 2019.
 She was an invited member of Her Majesty’s Revenue and Customs experts’ panel regarding the creation and implementation of UK creative sector tax reliefs, which reliefs are key to the continued growth of the creative industries in the UK.
 She now sits on the Board of the Southbank Centre.
 Ms. Savill was awarded an MBE in the Queen’s 2019 New Year’s Honours List for services to film and television.

 Ms. Savill has extensive expertise across the media and entertainment sector.
-A sample of Ms. Savill’s recent experience includes representing:
+A sample of Ms. Savill’s more recent experience includes representing:

-- The Kingdom of Saudi Arabia (General Sports Authority) on its multi-year agreement with World Wrestling Entertainment, Inc. (WWE) for the production of WWE events exclusively in the MENA region and in relation to its inaugural Formula E event
+- The Kingdom of Saudi Arabia (General Sports Authority) on various matters including its multi-year agreement with World Wrestling Entertainment, Inc. (WWE) for the production of WWE events exclusively in the MENA region and in relation to its inaugural Formula E event

 - Netflix, Inc. on its acquisition of Millarworld Limited, the comic book company founded by Mark Millar, creator of a number of iconic characters and stories including Kick-Ass, Kingsman, and Old Man Logan, representing Netflix’s first corporate acquisition

 - Top-tier commercial and investment banks in connection with providing borrowing base credit facilities to their clients in the film and television sector, using film and television rights and receivables as collateral